isaac-mason/arancini/packages/arancini-react/README.md

 )
 ```

-For truly advanced usage, `createECS` also returns the react contexts, `entityContext` and `spaceContext`.
+For extra advanced usage, `createECS` also returns the react contexts, `entityContext` and `spaceContext`.